 Below: An example in Summer Green.

 Toxicity: Fear of poison ivy is well-known.
 All parts of the plant contain the clear colorless oil called urushiol which causes dermatitis outbreaks.
 Most humans are susceptible to the itchy blistering rash.
 There are modern over-the-counter remedies for it but prior to their development a treatment was to to wash with alcohol (avoiding eyes, mouth and open sores) as alcohol dissolves the oil.
-Water does not and simply spreads the oil around unless combined with a powerful bar soap such as Fels-naptha which works well against the oil if used soon after exposure - otherwise Fels-naptha is a laundry soap, not to be used for washing skin normally.
+Water does not and simply spreads the oil around unless combined with a powerful bar soap such as Fels-naptha which works well against the oil if used soon after exposure - otherwise Fels-naptha in powder form is a laundry soap, not to be used for washing skin normally.
 The oils remain potent for months after leaving the plant.
 Thus tools and clothing that has touched the plant will still be toxic.
 Burning anything that contains the oil spreads it in the smoke.
 Inhaling the smoke is the worst possible case as it infects areas you cannot treat - the inner linings of the mouth and throat.
 One must be careful in the seasons when leaves are not present as the woody twigs sticking up from the ground still are dangerous and may be confused with other woody plants unless you see those U-shaped leaf scars.
 Poison Ivy can be eliminated with glyphosate based herbicides and most products labeled Brush or Stump Killers.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.